 Traffic laws are designed to protect all road users from danger.
-The actions of drivers while operating a motor vehicle is the most regulated activity under such laws.
-Michigan laws prohibit driving behavior that is reckless in nature but is particularly harsh when there is an injury resulting from the reckless driving.
+The actions of drivers while operating a motor vehicle are the most regulated activity under such laws.
+Michigan laws prohibit driving behavior that is reckless in nature but are particularly harsh when there is an injury resulting from the reckless driving.
 The law relating to reckless driving with serious injury can be very confusing to individuals who find themselves being arrested after an accident.
-Nevertheless, the offense is very serious under Michigan law and having experienced Michigan traffic lawyer to help defend your rights will be very important.
+Nevertheless, the offense is very serious under Michigan law and having an experienced Michigan traffic lawyer to help defend your rights will be very important.

 What is Reckless Driving with Serious Injury?

 The charge of reckless driving causing serious injury can be broken down into two essential elements.
 In order to be arrested and prosecuted for the offense, firstly, there must be evidence that you were driving recklessly, and secondly, that the reckless driving led to the serious injury of another person.

 So what then is reckless driving?
 To many the legal definition for this prohibited type of driving seems subjective.
 It involves the actions of driving a motor vehicle with no regard to the safety of other persons and property.
 The criminal intent necessary for this act is that you should operate the motor vehicle in a willful and wanton manner that disregards the safety of potential victims.
 The offense is not only limited to driving on roads and public ways but will also include certain parking areas.

 The second element of the offense relates to the injury that was caused.
 The law does not contemplate injury such as bruises and scratches.
 Serious injury involves the impairment of bodily function.